Cannabis in California: Conflict with federal law

-Further pushback against federal enforcement efforts occurred in June 2003 following the jury trial conviction of Ed Rosenthal, who had been raided by the DEA in 2002 for growing more than 100 cannabis plants in an Oakland warehouse.
+Further pushback against federal enforcement efforts occurred in June 2003 following the jury trial conviction of Ed Rosenthal, a high school biology teacher and High Times author, who had been raided by the DEA in 2002 for growing more than 100 cannabis plants in an Oakland warehouse.
 Because cannabis remained a prohibited substance under federal law, jurors could not be informed that Rosenthal had been deputized by the city of Oakland to grow the cannabis, or even that the cannabis was being used for medical purposes only.
 Rosenthal was easily convicted as a result; however, immediately following the trial, when jurors found out the true circumstances of the case, they publicly renounced the verdict they had just handed down and demanded a retrial.
 Judge Charles Breyer, in part influenced by the extraordinary action of the jurors, sentenced Rosenthal to just one day in jail, of which he had already served.

 In July 2007, a new tactic was adopted by the DEA of threatening landlords renting to medical cannabis providers.
 Letters were sent to a number of property owners in the Los Angeles area, informing them that they faced up to 20 years in prison for violating the "crack house statute" of the Controlled Substances Act, in addition to seizure of their properties.
 This tactic subsequently spread to other areas of California, while DEA raids continued to increase as well in the following years.
 In October 2011 an extensive and coordinated crackdown on California's cannabis dispensaries was announced by the chief prosecutors of the state's four federal districts.

 Three major court cases originated in California that attempted to challenge the federal government's ability to enforce federal law in states that have legalized medical cannabis.
 Conant v.
 McCaffrey was brought forth in response to various threats made by the federal government against doctors who recommend cannabis to patients.
 Decided in 2000, it upheld the right of physicians to recommend but not prescribe cannabis.
 In United States v.
 Oakland Cannabis Buyers' Cooperative (decided in 2001), it was argued that medical use of cannabis should be permitted as constituted by a "medical necessity" – but this argument was unsuccessful.
 In Gonzales v.
 Raich (decided in 2005), the constitutionality of the Controlled Substances Act was challenged based on the idea that cannabis grown and consumed in California does not qualify as interstate commerce – but this argument was also found to be without merit.